Empress Yang (Song dynasty): Poetry

 Empress Yang is one of the most prominent Song-dynasty poets who wrote in the genre of Shengping (升平).
 Shengping poetry, a style created by Emperor Taizong when he was admiring spring blossoms with members of his court, focused primarily on the celebration of court life and the prospect of a peaceful and prosperous world under imperial rule.
 Around fifty surviving poems of Empress Yang were collected by Mao Jin in the Ming dynasty and included in the Er Jia Gong Ci (三二家宫詞), alongside those of Emperor Huizong.
-It is worth mentioning that Empress Yang was one of the only four female poets of the Song Dynasty whose works have survived, which makes her works even more valuable.
-Formatted mainly in the style of Qi Jue (七绝), Yang's Gong Ci poems depict the rich beauty of the imperial court, focusing on the elaborate lives of court figures, as well as courtesans and ministers of the inner court, and celebrate the peace and stability of the Southern Song Dynasty perceived from the standpoint of Empress.
+Empress Yang was one of the only four female poets of the Song Dynasty whose works have survived, which makes her works even more valuable.
+Formatted mainly in the style of Qi Jue (七绝), Yang's Gong Ci poems depict the rich beauty of the imperial court, focusing on the elaborate lives of court figures as well as courtesans and ministers of the inner court, and celebrate the peace and stability of the Southern Song Dynasty perceived from the standpoint of Empress.
 Similar to her poetic inscriptions, Empress Yang also regularly utilized the metaphor of flowers or other natural subjects as a metaphor for celebrating people or general characteristics of the royal family.
 For example, in the thirteenth entry of her Gong Ci, the description of lotus flowers in bloom is in fact an allegory for the lively peace of imperial court:

-The curtains of the water hall are hooked to the wind, the rich blossoms of the lotus flowers have reddened people's reflections.
-My Emperor has finished his song on the flowery strings, and all earthly annoyance have trickled away.
+"The curtains of the water hall are hooked to the wind, the rich blossoms of the lotus flowers have reddened people's reflections.
+My Emperor has finished his song on the flowery strings, and all earthly annoyance have trickled away."

 Utilizing the imagery of a naturalistic water hall and blooming lotus, the first two lines of the poem highlight the beauty of the Imperial garden, signifying the free-flowing and vibrant spirit of the royal family.
 The subsequent two lines then demonstrate the artistic talent of the emperor for being able to transcend "all the vulgarities" with his instrument, implying the main theme of celebrating the harmony of the court and the pursuit of literary elegance.